sciris/sciris/README.md

 * `Ctrl-C` closes down the Flask server when you are finished using the dev server site.
 (You can answer `n` to the "Terminate batch job" query.)

-Then in a second terminal window, do the following:
+With the first window running the Flask server, in a second terminal window, do the following:
 * `cd bin`
 * `win_devclient` compiles the code and brings up the Webpack dev server and automatically opens a browser window pointed to the web page.